College of Agriculture and Applied Sciences History

 The College of Agriculture absorbed parts of the former College of Family Life including family and consumer science education program, and the Department of Nutrition and Food Sciences.

 The College of Agriculture suffers a serious loss when an instructor and eight students were killed in a car accident returning to campus after a field trip.
-A memorial (shown in adjacent picture) was built and placed outside the Agricultural Sciences Building in their honor.
+A memorial was built in their honor.

 The School of Applied Sciences, Technology and Education is added to the college.